-Testimony: Surviving Cross Examination - Students will learn the theory behind cross examination and what the defence is trying to do, types of questioning, preparing for court, antcipating questions and possible defenses.
+Testimony - Surviving Cross Examination - Students will learn the theory behind cross examination and what the defence is trying to do, types of questioning, preparing for court, anticipating questions and possible defenses.

-Ethical Reasoning: Students will learn the concept of ethics and the application of principles, morals and values, using discretion, abuse of power, ethical influences, integrity and the 6 pillars of character.
+Ethical Reasoning: Students will learn the concept of ethics and the application of principles, morals and values, using discretion, abuse of power, ethical influences, integrity, etc. as it pertains to the performance of their duties.

 A demonstration of examination-in-chief, cross-examination, a voir dire, etc. will assist students to prepare for their participation in a mock trial.
 Students will be required to demonstrate their ability to effectively present evidence in a legal proceeding during a mock trial.

 Assignments and Practicals: Students will be required to complete various documents and processes demonstrating their ability to apply learned materials.*